MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/geographical-location-codes.md

 description: Find out about geographical location codes supported with the Bing Ads API.
 ---
 # Geographical Location Codes
-Geographical locations data can be used to for [Location Targeting](show-ads-target-audience.md#locationcriterion) e.g. show ads to people in a specific country/region, state/province, county, metro area (Nielsen DMA® in the United States), postal code, or city.
+Geographical locations data can be used for [Location Targeting](show-ads-target-audience.md#locationcriterion) e.g. show ads to people in a specific country/region, state/province, county, metro area (Nielsen DMA® in the United States), postal code, or city.
 You can call the [GetGeoLocationsFileUrl](../campaign-management-service/getgeolocationsfileurl.md) operation to get a temporary file URL that can be used to download the latest geographical locations data.
 You can also get the data from the [Bing Ads Developer Portal](https://developers.azure.bingads.microsoft.com/Account).
 You must be signed in to the developer portal with a Microsoft account user who has Bing Ads credentials.

 > [!NOTE]
 > As a best practice you should download the file instead of opening it directly through an application such as Microsoft Excel.
 If you view the locations data in a text editor, be sure to use UTF-8 encoding instead of ANSI, otherwise some characters will not be displayed accurately.